October 25, 2011

 “We’re thrilled to be part of Manitoba Mentors, an exciting new program that helps students gain further knowledge with regards to the requirements and expectations of their professional interests and aspirations,” said Mike Wake, principal, Westwood Collegiate.
 “Manitoba Mentors is a true extension of the classroom, which hopefully will provide further direction to our young people on their journey to productive citizenship.”

 Selinger noted these programs will complement another innovative new youth program, modelled on the successful Chicago After School Matters program.
-The new program will see the Manitoba government partner with businesses, professional associations and community organizations to provide high-school students with after-school training and apprenticeship opportunities in fields like sports, performing arts, technology, communications and science.
+The new program will see the Manitoba government partner with businesses, professional associations and community organizations to provide high-school students with after-school training and apprenticeship opportunities in fields like sports, performing arts, technology, communications and science.“These programs, Work2it, Youth Making a Difference Grant Programs and Manitoba Mentors -Connecting Learning and Work, will help get our high-school students and youth on the path to success,” said Selinger.
+“Our youth are our future and we need to keep investing in programs that help them achieve their full potential.
+Ensuring they have access to education and supports to stay on the right track will build a stronger Manitoba for all of us.”

 “The more we can promote positive activities for young people and help keep our kids busy after school, the brighter their futures will be.
 By working together, we can create an environment where every kid in Manitoba has a chance to succeed,” the premier said.